Gravitational radiations of Kerr black hole from warped symmetries: Introduction

 \section{Introduction}

 In exploring the gravitational phenomena in the vicinity of a black hole, the conformal field theory (CFT) plays an essential role.
-This was not only due to the holographic duality (anti de-Sitter (AdS))$/$CFT, but also due to the large amount of studying go beyond it.
-One of the typical example is the Kerr$/$CFT~\cite{Guica:2008mu} which aim to understand the Kerr black hole in the unverse in terms of a two dimensional (2D) CFT.
-For a extreme Kerr black hole, there is a near horizon scaling region, know as the NHEK (near horizon extreme Kerr) geometry~\cite{Bardeen:1999px}, where the asymptotic symmetry analysis under specific boundary conditions shows that the dual field theory should be a chiral left-moving 2D CFT~\cite{Guica:2008mu}.
-Other boundary conditions that support the extreme Kerr black hole dual to a chiral 2D CFT can be found in~\cite{Matsuo:2009sj, Chen:2011wt}.
-Evidence of the Kerr$/$CFT come from the facts that the Cardy formula of a 2D CFT reproduces the black hole entropy~\cite{Guica:2008mu, Matsuo:2009sj} and the matching of the CFT correlators with the scattering amplitudes of the near-extreme Kerr black hole~\cite{Bredberg:2009pv}.
+This was not only due to the holographic duality (anti de-Sitter (AdS))$/$CFT, but also due to the large amount of studies go beyond it.
+One of the typical example is the Kerr$/$CFT~\cite{Guica:2008mu} which aims to understand the Kerr black hole in universe in terms of a two dimensional (2D) CFT.
+For an extreme Kerr black hole, there is a near horizon scaling region, known as the NHEK (near horizon extreme Kerr) geometry~\cite{Bardeen:1999px}, where the asymptotic symmetry analysis under specific boundary conditions shows that the dual field theory should be a chiral left-moving 2D CFT~\cite{Guica:2008mu}.
+Other boundary conditions that also implement the Kerr$/$CFT can be found in~\cite{Matsuo:2009sj, Chen:2011wt}.
+Evidence of the Kerr$/$CFT comes from the facts that the Cardy formula of a 2D CFT reproduces the black hole entropy~\cite{Guica:2008mu, Matsuo:2009sj} and the matching of CFT correlators with scattering amplitudes of perturbations on a near extreme Kerr black hole background~\cite{Bredberg:2009pv}.